MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-siem-integration.md

    > - WDATP-connector.jsonparser.properties
    > - WDATP-connector.properties <br>

-   If you want to connect directly to the Detections REST API through programmatic access, choose **Generic API**.
+   If you want to connect directly to the detections REST API through programmatic access, choose **Generic API**.

 4. Copy the individual values or select **Save details to file** to download a file that contains all the values.